OHBA-analysis/osl-docs/pages/overview/download.md

 2. Run through some of the example scripts (listed on this website, and available in the `examples` folder in OSL)
 3. Copy and then adapt a template script to the analysis you want to do.

-Issues?
-Contact us at [analysis@ohba.ox.ac.uk](mailto:analysis@ohba.ox.ac.uk).
-Please note that we only have limited capacity to provide technical assistance at this stage, so OSL is publicly distributed as-is and we provide support on a best-effort basis.
+Please note that we only have limited capacity to provide technical assistance, so OSL is publicly distributed as-is and we provide support on a best-effort basis.

 * TOC
 {:toc}